epage/cargo-script-mvs/0000-rust-script.md

 The assumption is that this will be opt-in, rather than implicit, so you can easily drop one of these scripts anywhere without it failing because the workspace root and the script don't agree on workspace membership.
-To do this, we'd xpand `package.workspace` to also be a `bool` to control whether a workspace lookup is disallowed or whether to auto-detect the workspace
+To do this, we'd expand `package.workspace` to also be a `bool` to control whether a workspace lookup is disallowed or whether to auto-detect the workspace
 - For `Cargo.toml`, `package.workspace = true` is the default
 - For cargo-script, `package.workspace = false` is the default